11 cool tools for Concordia faculty and staff

 11. IT Security incidents

 Although we hope it never happens, IT security incidents are a fact of everyday life.
-In the event your computer is stolen or lost, or your personal information is compromised on campus, you can contact the security department by completing an incident report on the MyConcordia portal.
+In the event your computer is stolen or lost, or your personal information is compromised on campus, you can contact the security department by completing an incident report.

 Got questions?
 Get help